 There are many different grades of stainless steel pots and pans on the market.
 In general, the higher the quality, the less nickel the stainless steel will contain.
 The amount of nickel in a pot or pan is a makers decision and is based on cost.
 Nickel is cheap and, as such, is often used as a filler.

-Since nickel is the most worrisome heavy metal used to make cookware, the less of this ingredient the better, especially over time and use.
+Since nickel is the most worrisome heavy metal used to make cookware, the less of this ingredient the better.

 It’s hard telling the exact quantities of each metal in a piece of cookware.
 It’s a proprietary alloy for each manufacturer.
 Since you shouldn’t be expected to ask the salespeople at the store, nor should they be expected to know about the metal content of a particular pot or pan, you can check the quality in several different ways.
 You can make generalizations from the information you are given on the packaging.